rscheiwe/recommendations-project/README.md

 Each recommendation (via response JSON) includes: Image, Title, Sponsor, and Article Category.
 The included content is clickable and redirects to the article source.

-Further, the user's browser language is detected, and the Header is reset based on the user's preferred language (e.g., from `'en-US` to `fr`, etc.).
+Further, the user's browser language is detected, and the Header is reset based on the user's preferred language (e.g., from `'en-US'` to `fr`, etc.).
 See the `detectLanguage()` method in `scripts.js` for more information.

-As a final bonus, the title only takes up three lines if it is too long, based on responsive.
+As a final bonus, the title only takes up three lines if it is too long, based on responsiveness.
 Should the title exceed three lines, an ellipsis is implemented.

 ## Getting Started